Session 1 - Module A: Advanced Agent Patterns¶

 )

-# Step 4: Track the improvement process
+# Step 4: Track the optimization process for pipeline metrics

 self._track_reflection(iteration, current_response, critique, improved_response)